muhammadmateen027/music_factory_personal/README.md

 >  * Used [cached_network_image: ^3.1.0](https://pub.dev/packages/cached_network_image) to load images.
 It is the wrapper of [flutter_cache_manager](https://pub.dev/packages/flutter_cache_manager) library.
 Each file have a
    `stalePeriod` and we can increase as per our requirement.
 We can update the maxAge by overriding `BaseCacheManager` but it already has `maxAge = const Duration(days: 30),`.
+>
+>
+>- 🔲 Save image as a file in the application directory and save reference in the database.
+Load image from the
+> directory with the reference.
+It's same as handling cache so for that purpose I used upper solution.

-> If user don't have internet, the app will load image from local cache and if there's internet,
+> *If user don't have internet, the app will load image from local cache and if there's internet,
-> url will be refreshed.
+> url will be refreshed.*
+>
+> **Important note:** *Each solution has own advantages and drawbacks.*
 ---

 ### Log controller